 The Unpacking Collective Feminist Leadership project aims to include tools for system transformation, from the inner to the wider society levels, collaborating with feminist groups, organisations and people to collectively reflect, build awareness and analyse the structures that underpin the neoliberal capitalist individualist patriarchal system, and unpacking different elements to build collective feminist leadership, mapping some of its practices worldwide, and grounding the project in a decolonial vision, ensuring dialogues and narratives are not extracting or de-contextualising knowledge, epistemologies and wisdom, but rather co-creating a pluralist feminist narrative that honours and acknowledges the collective experiences, work, struggles and resistance of groups and movements across the world.

-We have written an introductory article to the project - you can find it here.
-This initial article is only an initial unpacking of collective feminist leadership, and aims to be followed by dialogues, co-authored pieces and initiatives that focus on specific themes, including:
+We have written an introductory article to the project - you can find it here (with Italian traslation).
+This initial article is only an initial unpacking of collective feminist leadership, and aims to be followed by dialogues, co-authored articles and initiatives that focus on specific themes, including:

 We would like to acknowledge and express our profound gratitude to those feminist groups, collectives, networks and organizations whose work have collectively inspired and grounded our reflections and our practice: JASS, CREA, FRIDA The Young Feminist Fund, Iniciativa Mesoamericana de Mujeres Defensoras de Derechos Humanos (IM-Defensoras), AWID, FAMM Indonesia and many more.